 While you may want to cuddle with baby at night, this isn’t the best idea.
 Bed-sharing can expose your baby to additional risks, such as suffocation, asphyxia, entrapment, falls and strangulation, since the situation does not meet sleep safety standards.
 One study found that 13 percent of the surveyed SIDs victims died while bed-sharing.
+Another found that though breastfeeding helps reduce baby's SIDS risk, co-sleeping does not.
 The AAP does recommend room-sharing, where baby sleeps in the same room but on a separate surface.
 There is evidence that this arrangement decreases the risk of SIDS by as much as 50 percent, since a parent can keep a closer eye on baby.

 Turn down the temp